 Section 906 creates a new 18 U.S.C. § 1350, dealing with corporate responsibility for financial reports.
 Subsections 1350(a) and (b) require the chief executive officer and chief financial officer (or their equivalent) of an issuer to certify the accuracy of periodic financial statements filed by the issuer with the SEC under 15 U.S.C. §§ 78m(a) or 78o(d) and the compliance of those reports with statutory requirements in 18 U.S.C. § 1350.
-Anyone who makes such a certification knowing that the report accompanying the certifying statement does not meet the statutory requirements would, upon conviction, face up to \$1 million in fine, up to 10 years in prison, or both.
-Anyone willfully certifying compliance knowing that the periodic report accompanying the statement does not comport with the requirements of 18 U.S.C. § 1350 would face a fine of up to \$5 million, imprisonment of not more than 20 years, or both.
+Anyone who makes such a certification knowing that the report accompanying the certifying statement does not meet the statutory requirements would, upon conviction, face up to \$1 million in fine, up to 10 years in

-&lt;sup>10 (...continued)

-the amount set forth in the offense section or of not more than \$200,000 may be imposed upon an organization.
+&lt;sup>10 Note that 18 U.S.C. § 3571 provides, for a Class A misdemeanor not resulting in death, that a fine of the greater either of the amount set forth in the offense section or of not more than \$100,000 may be imposed upon an individual defendant, while a fine of the greater of the amount set forth in the offense section or of not more than \$200,000 may be imposed upon an organization.
 This section also provides for an alternative fine based on pecuniary gain or loss.
 If anyone has derived pecuniary gain from the offense or if the offense results in pecuniary loss to any person, the defendant may be fined not more than the greater of twice the gross gain or twice the gross loss, unless the imposition of a fine under this subsection would unduly complicate or prolong the sentencing process.
 A Class A misdemeanor is defined in 18 U.S.C. § 3559(a)(6) as an offense not specifically classified by a letter grade in the section defining it, for which the maximum authorized term of imprisonment is "one year or less but more than six months."